chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 ## Limitations in the beta release

+### Limitation on http session sharing

+XL Release does not share http sessions between nodes in a cluster yet.
+This requires a user to hold http connection to a concreate node in a cluster.
+When loadbalancer is used, a sticky session flag must be enabled.
+Session is identified by cookie `JSESSIONID`.

 ### Limitations on functionality

 * XL Release does not yet support concurrent operations on a release on two nodes.
 The current XL Release server uses a node-wide lock to prevent concurrent changes.
 This lock will be changed to a cluster-friendly solution later.